updated on:

 Table with webpages' metrics

-Also, to be on the safe side, it would be better to back up the recent version of the website before starting a redesign.
+To be on the safe side, it would be better to back up the recent version of the website before starting a redesign.
 This way, you won’t lose existing SEO content in case you decide to leverage it later on the updated pages.

-Step 4: Set redesign goals
+Step 4: Set clear redesign goals

-Refresh website look & feel
+• Refresh website look & feel

-The trends in design are changing pretty fast.
+The trends in web design are changing pretty fast.
 In a year, your website will likely look outdated, losing to more in-trend competitors.
-If you plan to update the website appearance, you should decide whether it’ll be just a color and typography refresh or a complete website overhaul with changes in architecture, visuals, and content.
-Sometimes it’s uneasy to define whether you need a website redesign or refresh.
-We elaborate more on this topic in a separate article discussing when and how to redesign a website.
+If you plan to update the website's appearance, you should decide whether it'll be just a color and typography refresh or a complete website overhaul with changes in architecture, visuals, and content.

-Enhance user experience
+• Enhance user experience

-We aren’t making websites for ourselves but users.
-High bounce rate, low conversion, and short on-page time unobtrusively hint that there might be problems with UX.
-It’d be more effective to conduct a UX audit before redesigning to clearly understand where that bottleneck in customer experience is.
-You can do the UX audit with the help of your internal team or hire third-party consultants who have vast experience in auditing websites or apps UX by walking in users’ shoes.
+We aren't making websites for ourselves but for users.
+A high bounce rate, low conversion rate, and short on-page time unobtrusively hint that there might be problems with the user experience.
+It'd be more effective to conduct a UX audit before redesigning to clearly understand where the bottleneck in customer experience is.

-Increase traffic
+• Increase traffic

-Website traffic heavily depends on search engine optimization strategy and content.
-Needless to say, a company’s blog full of relevant, up-to-date materials is a “must” for attracting high-quality leads.
-Also, it’s crucial to make regular website performance analyses in terms of SEO ranking for main keywords.
-From SEO perspective, the redesign’s goal may be to embed essential keywords in new web pages’ content.
+Website traffic heavily depends on SEO content strategy.
+Needless to say, a company's blog full of relevant, up-to-date materials is a “must” for attracting high-quality leads.
+Also, it's crucial to make regular website performance analyses in terms of SEO ranking for main keywords, as this helps you understand where new opportunities for organic growth may appear.

-Improve conversions
+• Improve conversions

 Step 5: Define your redesign budget

-Let’s talk about the figures.
-According to Hubspot’s research 63% of marketers had no idea how much their website redesign cost.
-What does it mean?
-More likely, they went over budget that obviously frustrated stakeholders.
-Whereas it’s pretty difficult to gauge the exact amount you’d need to pay for the full redesign, you can start by setting a bottom line you won’t exceed when planning your project expenses.
+Whereas it's pretty difficult to gauge the exact amount you'd need to pay for the full redesign, you can start by setting a bottom line you won't exceed when planning your project expenses.

-Step 6: Define your buyer personas
+Step 6: Identify your buyer personas

-Understanding who your customers are and what they are looking for on your website helps you provide people with relevant and timely information.
-What is also important is that you won’t bother users with offerings they don’t really need at the moment.
-Thus, they will feel cared for and more likely to return when ready to purchase.
+Understanding who your customers are and what they are looking for on your website helps you provide relevant and timely information.
+What is also important is that you won't bother users with offerings they don't really need at the moment.
+Thus, they will feel cared for and more likely to return when they’re ready to purchase.

 According to the research Google conducted some years ago, people have four main intents when surfing the internet: “I want to know,” “I want to go,” “I want to do,” and “I want to buy.”